PeanutBlog

 Peanuts are an ideal farming crop, and are grown extensively in tropical and subtropical regions.
 Here are the basics for delivering a high-quality harvest

 Climatic conditions such as temperature and rainfall significantly influence the growth of peanut crops.
-Warm and moist conditions are favourable for healthy growth, whereas a cool and wet climate results in slow germination and seeding, as well as an increased risk of seed rot.
+Warm and moist conditions are favorable for healthy growth, whereas a cool and wet climate results in slow germination and seeding, as well as an increased risk of seed rot.
 Peanut crops will not tolerate long periods of frost, severe droughts, or stagnated water.

 Peanuts require a relatively high temperature and a frost-free period of about 160 days.
 Anything above 35°C inhibits growth, and below 15°C growth stops entirely.
 For rapid emergence, the soil must be above 21°C, and the best germination and seedling development occurs at around 30°C.